SrijanSriv211/Studybyte/README.md

 # Studybyte
 Studybyte is a search engine designed to help students find educational content effortlessly.
-As this search engine is open source, anyone can look into the source code, understand and improve it.
+As it is open source, you can freely look into it's source code, understand and improve it.

 [![Studybyte's Homepage Screenshot](./res/Branding/Screenshot.png)](https://light-lens.github.io/Studybyte)